 Symptoms: This type of foot rash usually presents as pink or red skin with small bumps which may blister.
 It tends to be extremely itchy.

-Treatment: Avoiding the allergen, cold compress, anti-histamines, topical steroid medication
+Treatment: Avoiding the allergen, cold compress, anti-histamines, topical steroid cream

 A foot or ankle rash from contact dermatitis may develop from a single exposure or after repeated episodes of contact.
 Symptoms usually appear within a few minutes to hours of exposure and can last for 2-4 weeks.
 A rash from contact dermatitis is not contagious.